 It is a functional gut disorder, meaning that the problems associated are due to the way the gut functions in the absence of other disease factors.
 Recently some gastroenterologists have refined diagnosis giving rise to further differentiation of different functional gut disorders

 As a result the term relates to many different symptom pictures which have various different Traditional Chinese medical diagnoses.
-What is treated is a disharmony of the digestive transfomation and transportation system.
+What is treated is a disharmony of the digestive transformation and transportation system.
 This is the case whether labelled as IBS or another functional gut disorder.
 The following is one such successful case.

-The client, a female aged 27 presented with Irritable Bowel Syndrome since 2001 manifesting with diarrhoea, sometimes sudden onset and urgent, abdominal cramping “like a wave of pain, hot, sharp, stabbing pain in the intestines; a hard feeling, sometimes a feeling of scratching.”
+The client, a female aged 27 presented with Irritable Bowel Syndrome since 2001 manifesting with diarrhea, sometimes sudden onset and urgent, abdominal cramping “like a wave of pain, hot, sharp, stabbing pain in the intestines; a hard feeling, sometimes a feeling of scratching.”
 Her bowels were irregular with a mixture of loose and dry stools.

-The diarrhoea during an attack smelt foul and sometimes contained undigested food.
+The diarrhea during an attack smelt foul and sometimes contained undigested food.
 She felt the condition was exacerbated by stress and was worse with her period.
 She was feeling nauseous regularly, for periods around twice a week.
 She also experienced a constant low level aching pain in the left lower quadrant, later determined to be at Fujie Sp14.
 Prior to coming for acupuncture treatment she had modified her diet a great deal identifying and avoiding many foods, although she had not done a full elimination diet.

 This client also experienced a left temporo-mandibular joint (TMJ) dysfunction due to tooth grinding, which was described as almost constant on the left hand side.
 She would grind her teeth in her sleep and this led to pain in her jaw, which would also click when she yawned.
 She had a history of depression and was on Prozac for about 8 months.
 Hay fever was also a problem for her, treatment began in April.